and Home Front

 On July 11th Capt.
 Graham became O.C.
 Bicester Coy in place of Mr. Nicholson who resigned.
 About the middle of July the Local Defence Volunteers became the Home Guard.

 We had as yet no grenades or other weapons for attacking tanks so we were ordered to make and practice with Molotoff Cocktails.
 We made them with old wine or beer bottles filled with petrol, paraffin and coal tar.
 There was a rag tied around the middle of the bottle that was tightly corked and before throwing the bottle paraffin was poured on this and then the rag was ignited.
-When the bottle burst on hitting a tank the whole of the contents catch fire.
+When the bottle burst on hitting a tank the whole of the contents would catch fire.
 Capt.
 Ramsbotham of Woodstock Coy carried out experiments in Blenheim Park and on July 21st he gave us a demonstration.
 We found that unless the bottles were thrown with considerable force, or dropped from a fair height, like an upper window, they could not be relied upon to break even if they hit a stone road.

 At the beginning of August the Battalion received 740 American rifles .300 and the .303 were returned to the T.A.
 Shortly after this we received a few Lewis Guns and Browning Automatic Rifles (BARs)